pilarcode/textual-creative-lab/README.md

 # 👍 Playing with textual library

-Collection of examples and libraries to build TUI.
 I have created a widget to visualize images using some of these libraries.

 ## Demo